b-man/xcode-tools/README.md

   Below is a list of all supported options:

   ```
   -h, --help                   show this help message and exit
   --version                    show the xcrun version
   -v, --verbose                show verbose logging output
   --sdk <sdk name>             find the tool for the given SDK name
   --toolchain <name>           find the tool for the given toolchain
   -l, --log                    show commands to be executed (with --run)
   -f, --find                   only find and print the tool path
   -r, --run                    find and execute the tool (the default behavior)
   --show-sdk-path              show selected SDK install path
   --show-sdk-version           show selected SDK version
-  --show-sdk-platform-path    show selected SDK platform path
+  --show-sdk-toolchain-path    show selected SDK toolchain path
-  --show-sdk-platform-version show selected SDK platform version
+  --show-sdk-toolchain-version show selected SDK toolchain version
   ```

   Examples: